knightli/markdown-assistant/README.md

-# markdown-assistant package
+# Markdown Assistant
-assistant for markdown writer
+An assistant for markdown writers.

-there is only one feature now:
+For now there is only one feature:
-- upload image from clipboard
+- Upload images from the clipboard automatically.

-## upload image from clipboard
+## Upload images from the clipboard

 ![upload image](http://7xkrm0.com1.z0.glb.clouddn.com/72b078601683bd35ad459172977a620f.png)

 ### Usage
-- take screenshot or copy image to clipboard
+1. Take a screenshot or copy any image to the clipboard.
-- paste image by cmd + v
+2. Paste it into Atom by `cmd` + `v`.
-- after a short while for uploading
+3. It's uploading now.
+Wait for secs.
-- preview uploaded image and maybe set a title for it
+4. See preview for the uploaded image and maybe add a title for it.
-- press enter to insert image
+5. Press `enter` to insert the image.

-### Note
+### Notes

-> ** now it is just support upload to [qiniu](https://portal.qiniu.com/signup?code=3ln7nbck1u15e) bucket**
+> **For now images are uploaded to [qiniu](https://portal.qiniu.com/signup?code=3ln7nbck1u15e) buckets.**

-> ** you need set `qiniuBucket` `qiniuDomain` `qiniuAK` `qiniuSK` in settings**
+> **You need to set `qiniuBucket` `qiniuDomain` `qiniuAK` `qiniuSK` in settings.**

 ![settings](http://7xkrm0.com1.z0.glb.clouddn.com/9af1b5d5505f56a120d4c25fe94434af.png)